jlangr/ccode2/continuous-design.md

 The code appears typical to us.
 The core function, `generateCard`, is a top-to-bottom affair.
 It's not terribly long, but includes comments to guide readers through what's happening in the next few statements.
 Each of the function's statements uses clear variable names and is readily comprehensible.
 We can carefully read through the code statement-by-statement, mentally assembling groups of statements into unit behaviors.
 What's not to like?

 Indeed, the above example is how many developers happily continue coding for most of their career.
 But it's suboptimal for numerous reasons.

-A reworked version results in a few more small helper functions:
+A reworked version results in additional small helper functions:

 ```
 export const randomInt = n => Math.floor(Math.random() * n)